msadeqsirjani/eeg-based-epilepsy-detection/README.md

 # EEG-based epilepsy detection
- Examining EEG brain signals of people with epilepsy
+ The aim of this project is to extract features from brain EEG signals of patients with epilepsy.